markusmoenig/jsenginewrapper/README.md

     JSWrapperArguments args; // Create the arguments to pass to b args.append( 23.1 );

-    bFuncData->call( &args, global, &rcData );
+    bFuncData.object()->call( &args, aData.object(), &rcData );
     std::cout << rcData.toNumber() << std::endl; // 46.2
 }
 delete global; // Cleanup

 ```

 Here we read global variables from the JavaScript context and call a function inside a JavaScript object.
-Calling a JavaScript function also expects an object to define the context the function should work in, in this case we used the global object.
+Calling a JavaScript function also expects an object to define the context the function should work in, in this case we specified the a object as the function context as b is located inside a, however we could also have used the global object or any other object.

 ###Accessing Arrays